coglinev3/ansible-development/docs/motivation.md

 # Motivation

-There are many documents and books explaining very well how Ansible playbooks and roles can be tested using Vagrant and VirtualBox or any other virtualization application.
-In most cases, the respective operating system is started and the playbook is executed with Vagrant's local Ansible Provisioner.
+There are many documents and books explaining very good how Ansible playbooks and roles can be tested using Vagrant and VirtualBox or any other virtualization system.
+In most cases, the respective operating system is started and the playbook is executed with Vagrant's local Ansible provisioner.
 For example:

 ```
 Vagrant.configure("2") do |config|